 University of the Pacific ranks No. 1 among private universities in on-campus, renewable energy generation: solar energy provides 30% of the Stockton Campus’ needs.
 Pacific partnered with Tesla to install 12,000 solar canopies over eight parking lots.
 The project, dedicated on Earth Day 2022, also provides students and employees with a total of 16 plug-in charging spots at 8 vehicle charging stations throughout campus.

-The 2021 Sustainable Campus Index, published annually by the Association for the Advancement of Sustainability in Higher Education, is based on hundreds of public and private universities in the United States and internationally self-reporting to the Sustainability Tracking, Assessment & Rating System.
-Pacific is the only university in California to make the Top 10.
+The 2022 Sustainable Campus Index, published annually by the Association for the Advancement of Sustainability in Higher Education, is based on hundreds of public and private universities in the United States and internationally self-reporting to the Sustainability Tracking, Assessment & Rating System.

 In an effort to reduce water usage on its Stockton Campus, Pacific uses 100% non-potable water from the Calaveras River for irrigation.
 Pacific's Physical Plant has invested in a central computerized irrigation control system, which allows for the university to turn off all 64 irrigation controls at the same time and closely monitor our water use.
 To be more efficient with the water usage on campus, the university has installed low-flow shower heads, toilets and high efficiency spray hose nozzles to reduce water consumption.